Ghostjs123/BuffCheck2/README.md

   - clears the list of saved consumes

 This addon was made by Kaymon \<Scuba Cops> for the Northdale Vanilla private server.
-If you find any bugs or issues with the addon contact him in game.
+If you find any bugs or issues with the addon contact him in game or on discord Kaymon#3528.